“Passionate yet thoughtful… sublime to hear.”

 In January 2018, she released her acclaimed debut recording; "Escape: Six Suites for Solo Cello by J.S.Bach," working with multi grammy-winning audio engineer, Chris Willis.

-Choir" this July; her own choral arrangement to be sung alongside
+Choir" in late 2019; her own choral arrangement sung

-Solo Cello Bach Suites Nos.
-1 and 3, in collaboration with choral
+alongside Solo Cello Bach Suites Nos.
+1 and 3, in collaboration

-St. Paul's Cathedral, San Diego.
-The goal of this project is to
+of the Ascension.
+The goal of this project was to highlight the

 In the last couple of years, Sophie has been creating many